-During the summer down of 2010 preparations are underway for the pair of DVCS experiments scheduled for the Fall, E07-007 (Bertin, Hyde, Munoz-Camacho, Roche), a complete separation of deeply virtual photon and π^0 electroproduction observables of unpolarized protons, and E08-025 (Camsonne, Hyde, Mazouz), measurement of the DVCS cross section off the neutron.
-Due to the 3-week shift of the summer down these experiments are now scheduled to start running on September 27.
+During the summer down of 2010 first the pair of septum magnets was removed, which had to be done with great care because several components had been activated during the PREX and APEX runs.
+The cryo-target had to be repaired, as one loop had been seriously damaged during the parity runs last fall.
+Nevertheless, the installation for the pair of DVCS experiments scheduled for the Fall, E07-007 (Bertin, Hyde, Munoz-Camacho, Roche), a complete separation of deeply virtual photon and π^0 electroproduction observables of unpolarized protons, and E08-025 (Camsonne, Hyde, Mazouz), measurement of the DVCS cross section off the neutron, was completed in a timely fashion.
+Due to the 3-week shift of the summer down these experiments were scheduled to start running on September 27, but the start-up of the DVCS experiments was severely impacted, first by problems with the End Station Refrigerator and then by issues with the fast electronics of the DVCS calorimeter.
+The DVCS experiments will run until the Christmas down, when the DVCS calorimeter will be replaced by the BigBite spectrometer, even though only two of the five scheduled experiments actually use it, but its presence does not interfere with the other three.